 3. Hook like you mean it!

 I’m continuing a bit with this foot technique thing.
 Hooking with your feel might feel awkward at first and probably look a bit funny, but it’s one of the best foot techniques out there.
 When throwing a hook on an appropriate place, it can take major weight off your hands and let you save energy to where you need it.
 Sometimes hooking is the only way to progress up a route.

 Hooking may look easy and straight forward, and it really is.
 But you need to practise it.
 You need to learn how to apply pressure to the hook properly so that it stays on and actually helps you navigate through the route or boulder problem.

 Keep in mind that hooking is not always done with the heel.
 Sometimes the top of your foot works better (toehook).
 Practise it enough to start feeling comfortable hooking.
 Only then you will start to find out the true power of the hook.
 (This sounds like some Jedi Knight stuff or something.
 Bear with me.)

 4. Warming up

 Warming up your body for rock climbing is really important.
-Warming up reduces the risk of injury significantly and readies your body for the physical efforts you are about to put it through.
+It reduces the risk of injury significantly and readies your body for the physical efforts you are about to put it through.
 Warming up also helps your body to get going and you will perform better on the wall.

 It is important to warm up especially the parts of your body that endure the biggest amounts of stress during rock climbing.
 Especially the fingers, shoulders and arms are prone for injuries in rock climbing.
 Warm up properly and you’ll feel better on the wall too.
 Avoiding injuries is on of the best ways to keep you motivated and climbing for years to come.
 Steady progress is the key to success in rock climbing.
 Make warming up a natural part of your climbing.

 5. The core